geosolutions-it/MapStore2/README.md

 Download
 ------------
-You can download the WAR file from the the latest release [here](https://github.com/geosolutions-it/MapStore2/releases/latest).
+You can download the WAR file from the latest release [here](https://github.com/geosolutions-it/MapStore2/releases/latest).

 [All the releases](https://github.com/geosolutions-it/MapStore2/releases)